lxylxy123456/uberxmhf/bug_079/README.md

 Should report bug to KVM.
 See `__DEBUG_QEMU__` in `nested-x86vmx-handler.c`.

+Bug reported in <https://bugzilla.kernel.org/show_bug.cgi?id=216091>.
+KVM Bugs are tracked in `bug_076`.
+2 temporary commits are made in branch `lhv-dev` to showcase this bug: `41991a8eb..f779b4f5d`.

 ### First nested VMLAUNCH try

 The vmcs12 translation is done at around git `c623fa411`.
 Now we call VMLAUNCH,